nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_INITIAL_STATE.md

 }
 ```

-Our `AnimalCard` does a great job at rendering a single animal.
+Our `AnimalCard` does a great job of rendering a single animal.
 So, let's make a new file that will initiate the AnimalManager call, hold on to the returned data, and then render the **`<AnimalCard />`** component for each animal.

 ```sh
 touch src/components/animal/AnimalList